 Welcome to the webpage of Dr Meredith J C Warren.

+I have two previous books.
+Food and Transformation in Ancient Mediterranean Literature (SBL, 2019) defines a genre of transformative ingestion called hierophagy.
+I use sensory analysis to explore how performative consumption brings about access to other worlds in ancient Mediterranean narratives.
 My first book, My Flesh is Meat Indeed (Fortress; 2015), evaluates how John 6:51c–58 contributes to the gospel’s presentation of Jesus as divine in light of Hellenistic attitudes about sacrifice, divinity, and the consumption of human flesh.

 I am originally from Canada, and grew up in Vancouver, BC.
 I am settler and Metis, a citizen of the Manitoba Metis Federation, descended from English- and Cree-speaking Metis family from the Red River community of St Clements.
 My family names are Bruce, Leask, Cochrane, and Garrioch.